THE RESEARCH THAT SUPPORTS OUR SUCCESS

 Lives Change for the Better

 Our participants come to our training describing themselves generally as non- or minimally functional.
-Two weeks after they go home, they report themselves to be

-Details of Our Research
+Details of Our Methodology

 As outlined in our first tenant, warfighters must be allowed to determine their own successful outcomes, therefore we tailored our research to account for this self-determination.